 *Correction 1/6/2020: We revised a statement that there have been thousands of sightings of Tasmanian tigers.
 According to Neil Waters, the Thylacine Awareness Group of Australia’s Facebook group has thousands of members who claim sightings.
 However, others tally several hundred sightings.
 The discrepancy may have to do with how many people make public reports versus those reporting only in private groups.
 The story has been revised to reflect the more conservative “hundreds.”

-Elah Feder is a podcast development producer for Science Friday.
+Elah Feder is a senior producer for podcasts at Science Friday.
 She produces the Science Diction podcast, and co-hosted and produced the Undiscovered podcast.
-She’s also Science Friday’s resident Canadian.

 Gregory Berns is a professor of Psychology at Emory University in Atlanta, Georgia.